AvihayFinish/OOP-task2/README.md

 >
 > **MyThread:** this class is the realizition of the Run() function for the threads. <br>
 > **MyThreadPool:** this class is the realizition of the Call() function for the threadpool. <br>
+>
+> **part 2:** <br>
+> **TaskType:** this class defination the type of the task <br>
+> **Task:** this class create the tasks, in additional this class is the class that implements the Callable interface and realizition the Call() function <br>
+> **CustomExecutor:** this class have the excuter to the threadpool, he realizition the submits function that we required to realizition. <br>
+> in additional we have in the class the getCurrentMax function that give us the max priority in the  queue of the threadpool. how we realizition that: <br>
+> we create a class array, when we invoke submit function we increase the arr index in the priority index, for example if we submit task with priority 1
+> we do arr[1]++. and if the queue is empty we equate to zero the arr. in the getCurrentMax we save the size of the queue and the number of submits we did until
+> we unvoke the function, then we can to check the ratio between the size and the submitNumbers, for example if the size bigger than submitNumbers minus arr[1]
+> (size > submitNumbers - arr[1]) i know that not all the tasks with priority 1 finish yet, hence the priorityMax is 1.

+# Tests
+> **part 1:** we make our tests in the main class we give here. <br>
+> **part 2:** we use the tests we get in the assigment